-We believe a generous church is a transforming church — and that transformed people are the most powerful evangelists in the world.
-Our work exists to help churches build the culture and systems that make generosity a year-round expression of faith, not just a seasonal push.
+We believe a generous church is a transforming church.
+Our work exists to build the culture and systems that make generosity a year-round expression of faith — not a seasonal push.

 "Culture isn't built in the extraordinary moments.
 It's built in the ordinary ones — the Sunday morning offering, the follow-up after a first gift, the way a new member is introduced to what generosity means at this church."